Qala-Dev/course-materials/schedule/week-1.md

 * Run Bitcoin Core, which has been built from source, in Signet mode
 * Run all Bitcoin Core unit tests
 * Choose area of the codebase you're interested in, pick a functional test that covers it, and then run that test
+    * hint: see documentation in `test/README.md` for clues on how to run individual tests)
 * Follow through the Bitcoin Core v23.0 [Release Candidate Testing Guide](https://github.com/bitcoin-core/bitcoin-devwiki/wiki/23.0-Release-Candidate-Testing-Guide), report any bugs or issue that you find to the Bitcoin Core GitHub issue tracker.
   * You might find answers to questions you have in the meeting logs for a bitcoin-core-pre-review (club) meeting held on the guide: [meeting log](https://bitcoincore.reviews/v23-rc-testing).
 * Send a regular P2WPKH tx to an instructor on signet.